jschwizer99/plot2svg/README.md

 Converts 2D & 3D Matlab plots to the scalable vector format (SVG).
 This format is specified by W3C (http://www.w3.org) and can be viewed and printed with internet browsers.

 Added preliminary support of filter, clipping, and tickmark extensions that go beyond the Matlab functionality.
 SVG filters are a great tool to create stylish plots!
 Try it out!
 Before you start using this new features have a look at the tutorial.
-More information and examples can be found on my blog http://www.zhinst.com/blogs/schwizer/.

-Tested browsers and editors for basic SVG support (no filters, no animation):
-  Opera 9.64, 10.50, 10.63  -> yes
-  Firefox 3.5, 3.6, 12.0, 15.0 -> yes
-  Inkscape 0.46, 0.47, 0.48 -> yes
-  Chrome 8.0, 18.0, 21.0 -> yes
-  Internet Explorer 9.0 beta -> yes
-  Internet Explorer 8.0 -> no
-  Internet Explorer + RENESIS -> yes

-Tested browsers and editors for SVG filters:
-  Opera 9.64, 10.50, 10.63  -> yes
-  Firefox 3.5, 3.6, 12.0, 15.0 -> yes
-  Inkscape 0.46, 0.47, 0.48 -> yes (some limitations)
-  Chrome 8.0, 18.0, 21.0 -> yes
-  Internet Explorer 8.0, 9.0 beta -> no
-  Internet Explorer + RENESIS -> no

 Editors for the SVG file format can be found at http://www.inkscape.org.